 Again, a trap crop will attract the pest first but it won’t “protect” the main crop in any way.

 You do have to control the insect but at least you know where it’s more likely to be first.
 Check these trap crops regularly for the beginning stages of insect infestation.

 - Chevil attracts slugs.
 Plant with everything as it’s a favorite slug food.

-Chinese cabbage seems to attract more Cabbage webworms, flea hoppers and mustard aphids than regular cabbage.
+- Chinese cabbage seems to attract more Cabbage webworms, flea hoppers and mustard aphids than regular cabbage.
 Plant this form next to your regular cabbage.

-Dill and Lovage are preferred foods of the tomato hornworm so mix these herbs into your tomato plantings.
+- Dill and Lovage are preferred foods of the tomato hornworm so mix these herbs into your tomato plantings.

-Hot cherry peppers are used as trap crops for regular sweet bell peppers to attract pepper maggots.
+- Hot cherry peppers are used as trap crops for regular sweet bell peppers to attract pepper maggots.
 Plant all peppers in the same area but check those hot cherry types first for problems.Peppers also attract aphids probably more than any other vegetable – check this crop first and plant it next to any other plant you want to protect.

 - Nasturtiums are beloved and eaten by aphids, flea beetles, cucumber beetles and squash vine borers.
 Plant them either next to or among your cabbage and squash plant families.

-Radishes are eaten by flea beetles and root maggots more than cabbage so plant radishes between your cabbages.
+- Radishes are eaten by flea beetles and root maggots more than cabbage so plant radishes between your cabbages.